 Experimental medicines for obesity / diabetes

-There is substantial interest in the development of new treatments to support weight management, particularly in type 2 diabetes, and emerging data from some experimental treatments or novel combinations of existing treatment shows significant recent progress, although none of these drugs or drug combinations are currently approved for use and there is limited data to support their use specifically in diabetes.
-Therapeutic approaches to support weight loss include use of drugs that cause energy wastage, for example fat malabsorption with orlistat and urine glucose excretion with SGLT2 inhibitors; the benefits appear limited by a compensatory rise in food intake, so combinations with anorectic agents are being explored.
-Drugs that increase energy expenditure have in general proved unsuccessful or have unacceptable adverse effects; in the past this has included beta 3 adrenoceptor agonists, thyroid hormones, and mitochondrial uncouplers such as dinitrophenol.
-Most approaches currently under investigation work by reducing food intake (table 2).
+There is substantial interest in the development of new treatments to support weight management, particularly in type 2 diabetes, and emerging data from some experimental treatments and novel combinations of existing treatment shows significant recent progress.
+Therapeutic approaches to support weight loss include the use of drugs that cause energy wastage, for example fat malabsorption with orlistat and urine glucose excretion with SGLT2i.
+However, the benefits associated with these therapies appear to be limited by a compensatory rise in food intake and, so, combinations of these drugs with anorectic agents are being explored.
+In general, drugs that increase energy expenditure have proven unsuccessful for inducing weight loss or have unacceptable adverse effects (such historical drugs include the β3-adrenoceptor agonists, thyroid hormones and mitochondrial uncouplers, such as dinitrophenol).
+Thus, most novel approaches currently under investigation include drugs that work by reducing food intake, rather than increasing energy expenditure (as outlined in Table 2).
+However, it must be noted that none of these drugs or drug combinations are currently approved for use and there is limited data to support their use specifically in diabetes.

-Phentermine / canagliflozin As discussed above, although SGLT2 inhibitors reduce body weight when used for the treatment of T2DM, weight loss is less than expected, largely due to a compensatory increase in food intake.
-It therefore seems logical to combine an SGLT2 inhibitor with an anorexigenic drug.
-As mentioned above, the combination of dapagliflozin with exenatide modified release has shown greater weight loss than either agent alone.
-Results of a phase 2 trial in Patients without diabetes of the combination of phentermine 15 mg with canagliflozin 300 mg were recently reported; the results show greater weight loss with the combination than with either agent alone [35].
-It will be interesting to see whether this combination is also effective in Patients with diabetes.
+Phentermine / canagliflozin As discussed previously, although SGLT2i reduce body weight when used for the treatment of type 2 diabetes, weight loss is less than expected, largely because of a compensatory increase in food intake.
+It therefore seems logical to combine SGLT2iwith anorexigenic drugs.
+As aforementioned, when used on a metformin background, the combination of dapagliflozin with modified-release exenatide resulted in greater weight loss than either agent alone [24].
+Results of a Phase II trial of the combination of phentermine 15 mg with canagliflozin 300 mg in individuals without diabetes were recently reported; the results showed greater weight loss with combination therapy than with use of either agent alone [35].
+It will be interesting to see whether this combined therapeutic approach is also effective in individuals with diabetes.

-Melanocortin 4 receptor agonists The hypothalamic melanocortin 4 receptor (MC4R) plays an important role in the regulation of food intake, as demonstrated by the severe early onset obesity seen in people with inherited loss of function mutations of the receptor.
-Specific agonists have been developed and have been shown to be effective in Patients with MC4R defects [36]; it remains to be seen whether these agents will be effective in other forms of obesity.
+Melanocortin 4 receptor agonists The hypothalamic melanocortin-4 receptor (MC4R) plays an important role in the regulation of food intake, as demonstrated by the severe early-onset obesity seen in people with inherited loss–of-function mutations in this receptor.
+Specific MC4R agonists have been developed and are effective in individuals with MC4R defects [36]; it remains to be seen whether these agents will also be effective for other forms of obesity.

-Methionyl aminopeptidase 2 (MetAP2) inhibitors Methionyl aminopeptidase 2 is an enzyme involved in the removal of N-methionine residues from newly synthesised proteins; irreversible inhibitors of MetAP2, such as beloranib were originally developed as potential antineoplastic drugs, but were subsequently found to induce significant weight loss in clinical trials [37].
-However, the development of beloranib was stopped due to an increase in venous thromboembolism in trials of Patients with Prader-Willi syndrome; whilst this seems a promising pathway, it remains to be seen whether a drug with an acceptable safety and tolerability profile can be developed.
+Methionyl aminopeptidase 2 inhibitors Methionyl aminopeptidase 2 (MetAP2) is an enzyme that is involved in the removal of N-methionine residues from newly synthesised proteins.
+Irreversible inhibitors of MetAP2, such as beloranib, were originally developed as potential antineoplastic drugs but were subsequently found to induce significant weight loss in clinical trials [37].
+However, the development of beloranib was stopped because of an increase in venous thromboembolism in trials of individuals with Prader–Willi syndrome.
+Thus, whilst this still seems a promising pathway, it remains to be seen whether a drug with an acceptable safety and tolerability profile can be developed for the management of obesity.